 4. Diets set you up for failure.

 Your body is constantly trying to protect you.
-We have a God-given intuition that only improves the more we listen to it.
+We have a God-given intuition that improves the more we listen to it.
 When we allow the voices of diet culture to speak over our intuition, our bodies will often do something loud to get override that decision.
 Such as cause us to binge/overeat after restricting because it needs more calories.
 Or sleep through an alarm set for an early morning workout because it needs more rest.

 5. Movement is fun.
 Not punishment.

-Put This Into Practice: Make a list of movement you truly enjoy doing.
+Put This Into Practice in 2021: Make a list of movement you truly enjoy doing.
 If you’re struggling with what you enjoy, I always recommend starting with the movement you loved to do most in childhood (for me it was dance, maybe for you it’s basketball.)
 And if the latest fitness fad (like HIIT or Peloton) is not on the list—that’s okay!
 It doesn’t need to be.
 Learn to neutralize movement by believing that ALL movement is good movement.
 A sweaty weight-lifting session is no better than a walk around the neighborhood with your dog.

 6. You are loved.
 You are capable.